Welcome to the Rasterio project. Here’s how we work.

 issue are especially helpful!

-Rasterio’s API is different from GDAL’s API and this is intentional.
+Rasterio’s API is both similar to and different from GDAL’s API and this is intentional.

 Rasterio is a library for reading and writing raster datasets.
 Rasterio uses GDAL but is not a “Python binding for GDAL.”